jonknutson/casestudy/README.md

 Testing:
 Testing requires pytest, mock, and robber.
 To install, from the root directory run: pip install -Ur requirements.txt
+To run tests:
+From the project root, execute: py.test tests

 Testing is focused on construction of the dictionary object and uses mocks to achieve deterministic results.
 I considered using a test directory structure, but running the program on different filesystems could potentially impact the results.